qingxin-meng/Matrix-Factorization-for-Recommender-System/README.md

 This is example code of SVD for recommending movies to users.
 (For teaching purpose)

 The data is downloaded from MovieLens https://grouplens.org/datasets/movielens/ .
-** Notice: the data listed here only for teaching purpose, if you want to use the data for other commercial or other purpose, please contact the data owner.
+** Notice: the data listed here only for teaching purpose, if you want to use the data for commercial or other purpose, please contact the data owner.

 ## usage
 Before use the code, please meet the requirements list below: